phyjonas/ColloidFluctuatingField.jl/README.md

 This package aims to simulate the dynamics of a colloid in a fluctuating field.
 The package is designed to work in any dimension.
 The only provided methods are a Newtonian colloid and Model A for the fluctuating field.
 Over time more field theories and potentially different colloid dynamics will be added.

-It is possible to provide costume functions for the colloid, the field and the impurity which will then be used to perform the time propagation.
+It is possible to provide costume functions for the field which will then be used to perform the time propagation.
+The impurity dynamics are constrained to Newtonian dynamics for now.
+Here we use Verlet integration to perform the time propagation.
 # Table of Contents
 1. [Functionality](#Functionality)
     1. [Arguments](#Arguments)